Terabit-Ethernet/Understanding-network-stack-overheads-SIGCOMM-2021/README.md

 * NIC: Mellanox ConnectX-5 Ex VPI (100 Gbps)
 * OS: Ubuntu 16.04 with Linux 5.4.43 (patched)

-#### [Caveats of our work]
+#### Caveats of Our Work

-Our work has been evaluated with two servers with 4-socket multi-core CPUs and 100Gbps NICs directly connected with a DAC cable.
+Our work has been evaluated with two servers with 4-socket multi-core CPUs and 100 Gbps NICs directly connected with a DAC cable.
 While we generally focus on trends rather than individual data points, other combinations of end-host network stacks and hardware may exhibit different performance characteristics.
 All our scripts use `network_setup.sh` to configure the NIC to allow a specific benchmark to be performed.
 Some of these configurations may be specific to Mellanox NICs (e.g., enabling aRFS).

 ### Running Experiments